The Life and Adventures of Santa Claus (1985 film): Production

 The Rankin/Bass production truncates much of the story for a one-hour time slot, and simplifies some of the motivations.
 Peter Knook, a rather crusty but amiable fellow, replaces most of the other Knooks, except the Protector (King) and two strangers, and declares "only on Christmas Eve" for the reindeer without any argument or explanation.
 One important new character, Tingler the Sound Imp, also accompanies Claus and gives him someone to talk to.

 Screenwriter Julian P. Gardner created the song "Big Surprise" as the children at Weekum's orphanage plead to Santa Claus for more toy cats.
 Other songs include the chorus "Babe in the Woods" and the chant, "Ora e Sempre (Today and Forever)" representing the immortals.
 Bernard Hoffer composed the music, and set a quatrain by Baum inspired by Claus's laugh.

-This and Pinocchio's Christmas are the only Rankin/Bass Christmas specials without a celebrity narrator.
+Both this and Pinocchio's Christmas are the only Rankin/Bass Christmas specials without a celebrity narrator.